StrawbethyMilkshake/OpenLinkway/README.md

 - `url`: The URL of the link.
 - `text`: The text displayed for the link.
 - `hoverText`: The text displayed when hovering over the link.
+- `newTab`: boolean controling whether link opens in new tab
 - `logo`: The URL of the logo image associated with the link.
 - `color`: The background colour of the link.
 - `gradient`: An object defining a gradient background for the link.
 It includes the following properties: